 - Marketing writers use their writing skills to come up with good marketing pitches and create advertisements like brochures, press releases, and content for web pages.

 - As an author, you would be able to do pretty much whatever type of writing you want.
 You could write a fictional novel, non-fiction books, poetry, or truly whatever you felt inspired to create.

 Writing is a very fun and fulfilling career path for anyone who likes to create and inspire others.
-You can earn an online writing degree from any one of the top programs listed above and receive a quality education that opens up many career opportunities.
+You can earn an online writing degree from any of the programs listed above.
+The quality education you’ll receive will open up many career opportunities.
 Whether you want to be an author, editor, or business writer, these online degree programs will help get you where you need to be.